-As Houston injury lawyers, we handle all types of motor vehicle accident cases, including car accidents, motorcycle accidents, auto-pedestrian accidents, and semi-truck accidents.
-While the facts of each case make each victim’s situation unique, there are major differences between a truck accident and a car accident that does not involve a big rig.
-Keep reading to learn about the four main ways a semi accident is different from a car accident.
+As Houston lawyers, we handle all types of truck accident cases, including 18 wheeler accidents, (also often called big rig accidents), semi-truck accidents, and delivery truck accidents.
+While the facts of each case make each situation unique, there are major differences between a truck accident and a car accident.
+Here are 4 ways big truck accident cases are different than car accident cases.

 Commercial big rigs can weigh 80,000 pounds or more depending on their size and the load they are carrying.
 When something of that size hits something much smaller, it does so with great force and impact.
 Semi-truck accidents thus cause significant and costly property damage to anything in their path, but this type of damage is the least concerning.
-Because of the power of a truck accident, the resulting injuries are often much more severe than car accident injuries and can include back and neck injuries, spinal cord injuries, broken bones, head and brain injuries, internal injuries, seat belt injuries, paralysis, and even death.
-Traumatic brain injuries are among the most common truck accident injuries.
+Because of the power of an 18 wheeler, the resulting accident injuries are often much more severe than car accident injuries and can include back and neck injuries, spinal cord injuries, broken bones, head and brain injuries, often causing internal injuries, seat belt injuries, paralysis, and even death.
+Traumatic brain injuries are among the most common big truck accident injuries.

-Semi Accidents Involve Commercial Defendants and Complex Liability Issues
+2) Semi Truck Accidents Involve Commercial Defendants and Complex Liability Issues

 Determining who is liable in a semi accident is one of the most important pieces of a truck accident claim.
 Trucking accidents involve many individuals and at least one company or agency depending on what type of trucker drives the vehicle – but usually more than one commercial defendant.
 Your lawyer will need to investigate all potentially liable parties, including the truck manufacturer, the agency who hired the truck driver, the truck driver’s employer, the truck driver, the trucking company, the truck owner, the cargo loader, the shipping company, any outsourced vendors handling work related to the truck and its cargo including dispatchers, drug testing facilities, maintenance companies, and even government agencies.
 Most car vs car accidents only involves the drivers of those passenger vehicles and their insurance companies.
 Compare that to the list of potential parties above and you will understand why a semi accident is so different from a car accident.